 The number of applications submitted varies from year to year.
-For example, in recent years the program has received well over 100 applications to the PTA Program, of which approximately 80% had completed all admission requirements and were eligible for program admission.
+It is not unusual to receive more applications than space available.
 There is not a waiting list and every qualified applicant is considered.
 Applications are not returned nor is any information released from application packets.
 Currently, the program accepts 36 students each year in the fall using a process that considers prerequisite GPA, ACT and hours of observation.
-More specific information is available on the "Program Statistics" link on the PTA program website.
+More specific information related to recent application numbers is available on the "Program Statistics" link on the PTA program website.